Bone Count: 30+

-I don't remember falling out of the tree, but the next morning I had this funky figure eight thing around my shoulders.
+I don't remember falling out of the tree but the next morning I had this funky figure eight thing around my shoulders.
 They say I did a great Swan Dive from about 15 feet up.
 Landed on my head, concussed myself and snapped my left clavicle.

 #2 Sixth Grade: Left Collarbone.